zBlock-1/RLN-audit-report/README.md

 #### Recommendation
 The project may consider chaging the wording to be something like :
 ```
-Signaling will use other circuit, where your limit is private input, and the counter k is checked that it's in the range from 0 to userMessageLimit -1.
+Signaling will use other circuit, where your limit is private input, and the counter `k` is checked that it is within the range from 0 to userMessageLimit -1.
 ```

 #### Developer Response